William Murphy (bishop of Rockville Centre): Catholic school closings

-Resignation
+Resignation and death

-On reaching age 75, the mandatory retirement age for bishops, Murphy sent a letter of resignation as bishop of the Diocese Rockville Centre to the pope.
+On reaching age 75, the mandatory retirement age for bishops, Murphy sent a letter of resignation to the pope.
 On December 9, 2016, Pope Francis accepted his resignation.

+Murphy died on March 26, 2026, at the age of 85, in his hometown of Boston, Massachusetts where he lived in the Regina Cleri residence for retired clergy.
+He is buried in Queen of Peace Cemetery, Old Westbury, New York.